 There are community safety zones in Delaware, Ilderton, Kilworth and Komoka.
 They can be seen in the attached maps (below).

 Council approved the safety zones at their meeting on October 14, 2020.
-If the weather cooperates, the staff expect to have the community safety zone signs installed before the end of the year.
+If the weather cooperates, staff expect to install the community safety zone signs during the week of November 16, 2020.

 Speed Radar Sign